mattiadr/SDP-Astar/documentation/DOCUMENTATION.md

 it given the coordinates of the nodes with the formula: $$ h(i) = \sqrt{ (d_x - i_x)^2 + (d_y - i_y)^2 } $$
 The weight of the edges in the graph is computed with the same function.
-This heuristic can never overestimate the cost and follows the triangle inequality, in other words it is _admissible_ and _consistent_, so we can be sure that in the sequential version, the first path found will be the best one.
+This heuristic can never overestimate the cost and follows the triangle inequality, in other words it is _admissible_ and _consistent_, so we can be sure that in the sequential version, the first path found will be the best one and each node will be explored at most once.

 ### Parallelism